Chapter 3 Using R Markdown

 Controlling the Output:

-• Modifying the YAML Header: You can change the output format directly in the YAML header of your Rmd file.
+• Modifying the metadata header: You can change the output format directly in the header of your R Markdown file.
 In the last example, replacing output: pdf_document with output: html_document or output: word_document would knit the document into HTML or Word, respectively.

-• Using RStudio’s Knit Button: In the RStudio IDE, at the top of the script editor pane, there’s a Knit button.
+• Using RStudio’s Knit Button: In RStudio, at the top of the script editor pane, there’s a Knit button.
 Clicking the small dropdown arrow next to this button allows you to choose the output format you desire.
-Selecting one of the options will knit the document into that format and update the YAML header accordingly.
+Selecting one of the options will knit the document into that format and update the header accordingly.

 To create a code chunk within RStudio, you have several options: